Last reviewed: Friday 19 June 2020 at 9am

 Support for children who receive free school meals

 Parents of children eligible for free schools meals are being supported with vouchers to spend in supermarkets and local shops, to the value of £3 per child per day.
+The government has announced that this has been extended throughout the school summer holidays.

 Schools will contact parents directly about the vouchers or advise of alternative arrangements, if necessary.